testfairy/docs/docs/04_iOS_SDK/13_Hiding_webview_elements_from_video.md

-TestFairy allows the developer to hide specific HTML elements from the recorded video in any `UIWebView` or `WKWebView` within their application.
+TestFairy enables developers to hide specific HTML elements from a recorded video in any `UIWebView` or `WKWebView` within their application.
 As the developer, you may choose to hide one or more elements from the video for security and privacy reasons.

-For example, you might want to remove all information related to credit card data from appearing in the session.
+For example, you might want to prevent all information related to credit card data from appearing in the session.

 ### Syntax